microct-ana-unibe-ch/microvasculature-manuscript/manuscript.md

 For murine model studies, a recently published tissue-clearing-based imaging approach [@doi:10.1111/cpr.12578] could be a viable option for the visualization of the peri-implant tissues and vasculature due to the small size of hemimandible samples and the availability of transgenic mouse lines.
 However, there are limitations to such a tissue-clearing imaging approach.
 Namely:
-  i) differential shrinkage among soft and hard tissues, leading to anisotropic distortion in samples where both tissue types (plus eventual metal implant) are present;
+  i) differential shrinkage among soft and hard tissues, leading to anisotropic distortion in samples where both tissue types (plus any potential metal implant) are present;
   ii) limited imaging depth (approximately 800 μm in a mouse model [@doi:10.1111/cpr.12578]) due to the challenges of achieving complete transparency of bone tissue.
 Significant anisotropic distortion in the sample may alter the implant-tissue interface, a common site of interest.
-The limitation of the maximal achievable imaging depth makes such an approach impractical for usage in large animal models.
+The limitation of the maximal achievable imaging depth makes such an approach impractical for use in large animal models.

 Our presented microangioCT approach does not have such limitations and can be easily applied for visualization of hemimandible and its vascularization in a large animal model like Göttingen minipig (Fig. @fig:5).
 Iodine-based μAngiofil exhibits significantly different attenuation properties than mineralized bone in most species and allows for the distinction, segmentation, and visualization of soft tissue, bone tissue, vessels filled with the contrast agent, and metal implants according to their gray values in the histogram (see Fig. @fig:6).